Est. reading time: 45-60 minutes

 12.1 Summary of Contributions

 ML Bridge represents a paradigm shift in machine learning infrastructure, demonstrating that decentralized systems can provide superior accessibility, cost-effectiveness, and reliability compared to traditional centralized approaches.
-Our key contributions include:
+This groundbreaking platform establishes new standards for transparent, verifiable, and community-governed AI infrastructure.

-• Novel consensus mechanism for trustless ML computation verification
+• Consensus-Verified Computation Protocol: Novel mechanism for trustless ML computation verification

-• Comprehensive economic model ensuring sustainable network growth
+• Sustainable Economic Model: Comprehensive framework ensuring long-term network growth

-• Robust security framework protecting against various attack vectors
+• Multi-layered Security: Robust framework protecting against diverse attack vectors

-• Practical implementation proving the viability of decentralized ML infrastructure
+• Production Implementation: Practical deployment proving decentralized ML viability

 12.2 Impact Assessment